 How can I get from Denver to Grand Junction?

-The fastest way to get from Denver to Grand Junction is by taking a short flight from Denver.
+The fastest way to get to Grand Junction is by taking a short flight from Denver.
 The main airlines that serve this route are United Airlines.
 You can take a flight daily, but the sooner you book your tickets the best rate you will get.

 These prices will fluctuate depending on the time of the year.
 Summer is the busy season in Colorado when many people come here to enjoy the scenery and hit the hiking trails.
-During this time, Grand Junction sees a lot of travelers who stop here as part of their Southwest Colorado road trip.
+Grand Junction sees a lot of travelers who stop here as part of their Southwest Colorado road trip.

 Expect prices to be higher during summer and early fall.

-The flight from Denver to Grand Junction is about 40 minutes.
+The flight to Grand Junction is about 40 minutes.
 Arrive at the airport no less than 2 hours before your flight, as you have to check in your bags and go through security.
 Denver International Airport (DEN) can get busy, especially during the holidays and weekends.

 What’s the closest major airport to Grand Junction?

 Grand Junction Regional Airport (GJT) is the largest airport on the Western Slope of Colorado.
-It’s just three miles away from Grand Junction.
+It’s just three miles from Grand Junction.
 It has direct flights to Denver, Las Vegas, Salt Lake City, Los Angeles, Phoenix, Dallas/Fort Worth, and Mesa, Arizona.

 Denver to Grand Junction Bustang